 We are always looking for highly motivated group members.
 Please feel free to contact Heejung Shim if you are interested in joining us or having a rotation.

-Heejung Shim: I am a Group Leader in the Centre for Systems Genomics and Lecturer (equivalent to Assistant Professor in US) in the School of Mathematics and Statistics at the University of Melbourne.
+Heejung Shim: I am a Group Leader in the Melbourne Integrative Genomics (MIG) and Lecturer (equivalent to Assistant Professor in US) in the School of Mathematics and Statistics at the University of Melbourne.
 I completed my BS in Mathematics (with a double major in Computer Science and Engineering) from the POSTECH, and my PhD in Statistics from the University of Wisconsin at Madison, advised by Dr. Bret Larget.
 I did a postdoc at the University of Chicago working with Dr. Matthew Stephens.
 Previous to my position here, I was a tenure track Assistant Professor in the Department of Statistics at the Purdue University for two years.
 Currently I retain an affiliation with Purdue as an Adjunct Assistant Professor.

 Israa Al-Qassem, PhD student in Computer Science at Purdue University: I did my undergrad in Computer Engineering at Jordan University of Science and Technology in Irbid, Jordan, and my M.Sc in Computer Science at Masdar Institute in Abu Dhabi, UAE.
 Currently, I’m interested in data mining and bioinformatics, i.e., the application of machine learning to genetic data because as I see this field has a great potential for improving human health.

 Dani Ardiyanto, Master student in Mathematics and Statistics at University of Melbourne: I earned Bachelor of Science in Statistics at Bogor Agricultural University, Indonesia.
 My current research project is about application of statistics in genomics and population structure.